My Process for Building Your Website

 Next, we agree on what it is each client needs me to do for them, via a contract.

 For many years working as a designer, I didn’t use contracts because it seemed too formal.

 That was a mistake.

-A contract protects both you and your client, and solidifies what it is you agreed on, in writing.
+A contract protects both you and me and solidifies what it is we agreed on, in writing.

-Without a contract, what I found most often was that I would do far more work than we original agreed on, and customers would balk if I increased the price on them, or customers would assume something would be included in my services without actually mentioning it, and feeling short changed later.
-Instead, now, I like to agree on all of the details up front.
+Without a contract, what I found most often was that I would do far more work than we originally agreed on, and customers would balk if I increased the price on them, or customers would assume something would be included in my services without actually mentioning it, and feeling short-changed later.
+Instead, now, I like to agree on all of the details upfront.

 Website Content Comes First

 As part of my web design policy, I request that each of my potential web design clients provide me with the content that is going into their website.

 Why is this?